 The next day I phoned the same Hertz counter and stated that I'd like to pick up a compact car today for a 2 week period and did not have a reservation.
 The price they gave me was $200 less than what they had presented to me the night before!
 What is going on here?
 I phoned the national branch and they were sympathetic.
 They reduced the rate to what would have been the "pay later" option when I initially made the reservation but this was still not fair.

 I had legitimately put this charge on my Visa but my credit card company had no record of this charge.
 This has got to be the first time in my life that a Visa charge did not go through with an online purchase.
 I am currently attempting to dispute this over charge but what an uphill battle this has been.
 Hertz continues to utilize deceitful business practices and I can't believe that AAA actually endorses them!
 I will never ever do business with them again.

 What a despicable company!!
 And here's the icing on the cake, the car broke down after a week and we spent an entire day waiting for a replacement.
 One day of our vacation was taken from us.
 Shame on Hertz.

 My second complaint is to all of you self-centered, arrogant, crybaby, tantrum throwing customers.
 I have never met a ruder bunch of people who considered themselves adults and educated in my entire life.
-Just a word of advice.
-The world does not revolve around you.
+Just a word of advice, the world does not revolve around you.
 There are other people existing along with you.
-Standing in line is part of life. get used to it.
+Standing in line is part of life.
+Get used to it.
 I know that you want a specific car when you make your reservation, but that is just not how things work in any rental car company, it is logistically impossible.
 Just take what you get.